HVAC Programs in Los Angeles

 HVAC Certification & Licensing in Los Angeles

-For all HVAC professionals who deal with environmentally sensitive refrigerants, there is one mandatory credential: the EPA Section 608 certification.
+For all HVAC professionals dealing with environmentally sensitive refrigerants, one mandatory credential is the EPA Section 608 certification.
 There are four main subtypes, which vary by the type of equipment one works on:

 • Type I (small appliances)